smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 OneNote has real-time collaboration.
 I don't need that.
-But your Bunch of File is on GitHub, and git was born for collaboration.
+But your Bunch of File is on GitHub, and Git was born for collaboration.

 ## VS Code Markdown Extensions

-- For markdown, I use "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier."
+- For Markdown, I use "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier."
 - For personal knowledge base features, I use "Foam."
 - For spellcheck, I use "Code Spell Checker" by Street Side Software.
 - To view PDFs inside VS Code, I use vscode-pdf extension from tomoki1207.